 When you pick up the user guide for your new coffee maker, you’re not looking to have a fulfilling literary experience or see an issue in a new way.
 You want to know how to set up the machine, fill it, and make some coffee.

-The first question you should ask yourself any time you create technical content is “What do I want the person reading this to do?”
+The first question you should ask yourself when creating technical content is, “What do I want the person reading this to do?”
 This is where the 7 Cs of Communication come into play:

-If you’re new to technical writing, one thing that might surprise you is how visual and design-oriented it is.
+If you’re new to the field, among the most essential technical writer tips is how visual and design-oriented it is.
 Career writers get used to focusing purely on content, letting more qualified colleagues handle issues of layout and design.

 With technical writing, design is part of the job.
-A document has to be laid out logically so someone can pick it up and find what they need without wasting time searching.
-Diagrams and images have to be placed correctly and labeled so that the reader knows what step an image describes, and what the parts of the image are.
+Lay out a document logically so someone can pick it up and find what they need without wasting time searching.
+Place and label diagrams and images correctly so the reader knows what step an image describes and what the parts of the image are.

 Look at this example of a quick-start guide: